MuertoGB/SMCFT/COMPATIBILITY.md

 **If you're unsure at any point of the board-id, you can do the following:-**

-> ℹ This information doesn't seem to be available within pre-2012 EFIROMs.
+> ℹ This data doesn't seem to be available within pre-2012 EFIROMs.

 Step 1.
 Dump the SPIROM contents.\
 Step 2.
 Open the dump in a hex editor.\